onaio/fhir-web/docs/mls.md

 `yarn extractTranslations`

-This would create the translations for each language in `<locales/foo/`
+This will create the translations for each language in `<locales/foo/`

 5. Edit `src/mls.tsx` file in each of the packages where translations were extracted and add include the newly added translation files to resources